Pasu4/neuro-api-tony/README.md

 - **Automatically answer forced actions**: If checked, will immediately send the pre-generated JSON of a random valid action instead of opening the "Forced action" window when an `actions/force` command arrives.
 This behavior is similar to what Randy does.
 - **L\*tency:** Will delay sending commands by the specified time.
 Must be non-negative and not greater than 10000ms.
 - **Log level:** Will show only messages with an equal of higher log level than the selection.
 For example, selecting "Warning" will not show Debug or Info messages, but still show Warning, Error and System messages.
+- **Clear logs:** Clears all log tabs and the export log.
+- **Export logs:** Opens a dialog to save the logs to a file.
+If you submit a bug report, consider attaching this file.
+All messages will be included, regardless of configured log level.

 #### Experimental controls

 These controls are [proposed features](https://github.com/VedalAI/neuro-game-sdk/blob/main/API/PROPOSALS.md) in the Neuro API that will likely not work unless specifically implemented.
 Use at your own risk!

-- **Clear all actions and request reregistration (experimental):** Will unregister all currently registered actions and send an [`actions/reregister_all`](https://github.com/VedalAI/neuro-game-sdk/blob/main/API/PROPOSALS.md#reregister-all-actions) command to the game.
+- **Clear and reregister:** Will unregister all currently registered actions and send an [`actions/reregister_all`](https://github.com/VedalAI/neuro-game-sdk/blob/main/API/PROPOSALS.md#reregister-all-actions) command to the game.
-- **Request graceful shutdown (experimental):** Will send a [`shutdown/graceful`](https://github.com/VedalAI/neuro-game-sdk/blob/main/API/PROPOSALS.md#graceful-shutdown) command to the game, indicating it should save the game and return to the main menu at the next opportunity.
+- **Graceful shutdown:** Will send a [`shutdown/graceful`](https://github.com/VedalAI/neuro-game-sdk/blob/main/API/PROPOSALS.md#graceful-shutdown) command to the game, indicating it should save the game and return to the main menu at the next opportunity.
-- **Cancel graceful shutdown (experimental):** Will send a [`shutdown/graceful`](https://github.com/VedalAI/neuro-game-sdk/blob/main/API/PROPOSALS.md#graceful-shutdown) command with its `wants_shutdown` field set to `false` to the game, indicating to cancel a previous shutdown request.
+- **Cancel shutdown:** Will send a [`shutdown/graceful`](https://github.com/VedalAI/neuro-game-sdk/blob/main/API/PROPOSALS.md#graceful-shutdown) command with its `wants_shutdown` field set to `false` to the game, signaling to cancel a previous shutdown request.
-- **Request immediate shutdown (experimental):** Will send a [`shutdown/immediate`](https://github.com/VedalAI/neuro-game-sdk/blob/main/API/PROPOSALS.md#immediate-shutdown) command to the game, indication that the game *will* (not *should*!) be shut down within the next few seconds.
+- **Immediate shutdown:** Will send a [`shutdown/immediate`](https://github.com/VedalAI/neuro-game-sdk/blob/main/API/PROPOSALS.md#immediate-shutdown) command to the game, indicating that the game *will* (not *should*!) be shut down within the next few seconds.

 ## Screenshots